We all like doing stuff outside!

 Lots of companies make prepacked fire starters for your camping gear or survival bag.
 They might be the same or similar to the Weber fire starter cubes, and heck, they might be the same things?

 The fire steel I am using is also called a Swedish Fire Steel.
 Other terms for the same item is a ferrocerium rod, or ferro rod.
 To use one, you run a striker down the rod and it produces a shower of hot 5000 degree Fahrenheit sparks.
 I picked up the one pictured below on Amazon for about $15.00.
 It’s advertised to last for 12,000 strikes, and works in any weather.
-Check out the current information and price here on Amazon.
-This one has over a 1,500 of mostly 4 and 5 star reviews.
+This one has over a 1,500 of mostly 4 and 5 star reviews at the time I wrote this post.
 Many happy customers is evidence of a good product!

 Before setting out I need to practice using the fire steel.